1npw/DiamondMount_Mainsail_Theme_by_1NPW/README.md

 Join The Diamond Community on discord: https://discord.gg/pKgXaNQZ

 INSTRUCTIONS:
-# -Pick the color or you choice
+# -Pick the color or you choice and check the different main_background
 # -Download the zip and unzip it on your computer
-# -Create .theme file ine mainsail (config file)
+# -Create .theme file in mainsail (config file)
-(if you don see the .theme actuvate hiden file)
+(if you don't see the ".theme" you will need to activate "hiden file" by clicking on the gear on the right corner on the same page
-# -Upload all the file extracted from the zip file
+# -Upload all the file ##extracted from the zip file intop the newly created ".theme" file
-# -Click F5 to reload your intenet browser
+# -Click F5 to reload your intenet browser it should update by itslef

 If there is any bug you may have to go clean the image cache of your internet browser.